nworbde/dStar/README.md

 ## What's new

+### Crust composition from `abuntime`-format files
+As part of work with Rahul Jain and Hendrik Schatz, the crust composition is now specified by loading tables.
+Instructions are in the README file in the module `dStar_crust`.
+There are now scripts to preprocess files in an `abuntime` format (output from reaction network runs) into locally cached files of the composition.

 ### Neutron thermal conductivity
 Alex Deibel wrote routines to compute the thermal conductivity of normal neutrons (Deibel et al. [2017], Astrophys.
 Jour.
 839: 95).
 In addition, the thermal conductivity via phonons in the superfluid phase (Aguilera et al. [2009], Phys.
 Rev. Lett.
 102: 091101) is computed.
 The neutron conductivity is not included by default, but can be activated by setting